drisfet/karta/reference-apps/morphic/docs/HELP_SYSTEM.md

 2. Use the refresh function programmatically
 3. Check file system permissions
 4. Verify file paths and naming
+5. Clear browser cache if using cached responses

+#### RAG Sources Not Showing ⭐ **NEW**
+**Symptoms**: Help responses work but don't show source citations **Solutions**:
+1. Check if help content files exist and are readable
+2. Verify `/api/help` search endpoint is working
+3. Check browser console for retrieval errors
+4. Ensure MD files have proper frontmatter or headers
+5. Verify help agent is properly configured

 ### Debug Mode